Avaiga/taipy-getting-started-core/step_02/ReadMe.md

     [21, 54]
 ```

-- get an entity from its id
+- Get an entity from its id

 ```python
 scenario = tp.get(scenario.id)
 ```

-- delete an entity though its id.
+- Delete an entity though its id.
 Example: how to delete a scenario.

 ```python
 tp.delete(scenario.id)